-COLUMBUS, Ohio (AP) — Preservationists are trying to persuade an eastern Ohio university not to demolish an historic building that student folklore suggests is haunted.
+ATHENS, Ohio (AP) — Ohio University officials say they're going ahead with the demolition of an historic campus building that student folklore suggests is haunted.

-The Columbus Dispatch reported Saturday (http://bit.ly/PJFjCE ) that Ohio University plans to raze the 88-year-old Ridges Building 26, or old Beacon School, before Halloween.
-The structure was built as a tuberculosis ward to a historically significant state mental hospital that operated on the property for more than a century beginning in 1868.
-It sits near a cemetery.
+Preservationists had been trying to persuade the university to spare the 88-year-old Ridges Building 26, or old Beacon School.
+It was built as a tuberculosis ward to a historically significant state mental hospital that operated on the property for more than a century beginning in 1868.

 Information from: The Columbus Dispatch, http://www.dispatch.com